CaneBayComputers/podium/README.md

 ## Important Notes on Project Management

-### Project Directory Limitations
+### Setup Considerations

 - **Project Location**: All projects are saved to the `projects` folder within the `cbc-development` directory.
-Projects **cannot be renamed or moved** after installation; doing so will break configurations and services.
+Projects **cannot be renamed or moved** after installation, as this will break configurations and services.
-- **Project Removal**: To manually remove a project, delete the project folder, stop and remove its Docker container, and ensure any related `/etc/hosts` entries are cleared.
+- **Automated Configuration**: The `new_project.sh` script is currently designed only for Laravel projects, while `clone_project.sh` supports any PHP project.
+Both scripts automatically set up the database name, derived from the project name, and add an entry to the `/etc/hosts` file.
+These configurations are managed by the setup process and should **not be changed manually** to avoid breaking dependencies and expected configurations.

 ### Multiple Installations and VPC Configuration
 - **Unique Networks**: Multiple `cbc-development` setups can run on the same machine, each using a unique `/24` VPC subnet.